sdbip/Segerfeldt.EventStore/MSSQL/Segerfeldt.EventStore.Source.MSSQL/README.md

 ## Type Checking

 Every entity in the system has a `Type` property.
 The `Type` property indicates what specific `EntityType` the entity has.
 The `EntityType` name should uniquely identify the class that implements this particular type of entity.
 (This is however not enforced.)
 When the first version (0) of an entity is added to the system, a row is added to the `Entities` table (see [the Tables Section](#tables) below).
 That row will include the name of the `EntityType` in the `type` column.
 When the entity is reconstituted by the `EventStore` that stored `type` is checked against the expected `EntityType`.
-If the values do not match, the `EntityStore` will return `null`.
+If the values do not match, the `EntityStore` will throw an `IncorrectTypeException`.

 Do not use `nameof(MyEntity)`, `entity.GetType().Name` or any other reference to the actual class name.
 The name of the `EntityType` must never change, even if the relevant class is renamed.
 The name needs to always match the `type` column for already added entities.
 If the `EntityType` is changed, those entities can never be reconstituted (or worse: they may be reconstituted as instances of the wrong class).

 ## Tables

-State is stored in a MS SQL Server database with two tables: `Entities` and `Events`.
+State is stored in a MySQL Server database with two tables: `entities` and `events`.

 The `Entities` table: